-- 427595003 | Capsule endoscopy (procedure) | has the Relationship group - Using device, Endoscope, device (physical object) - Procedure site, Direct, Gastrointestinal tract structure (body structure) - Method, Inspection action (qualifier value)
+- 427595003 | Capsule endoscopy (procedure) | 1369 has the Relationship group - Using device = Video capsule endoscopy system capsule (physical object) - Procedure site Direct = Gastrointestinal tract structure (body structure) - Method = Inspection action (qualifier value)

 In an endoscopic procedure, the Method (attribute) has some other action.
 It is accomplished by gaining access to the procedure site via an endoscope.
 For these procedures Endoscope device (physical object) is the value for Using Access Device (attribute).
 This specifies that the endoscope is used to access the site.